 Stores accepting credit cards

-If you are using Stripe or Square in your store, we’ll make sure that your store is SCA compliant on time.
+If you are using Stripe or in your store, we’ll make sure that your store is SCA compliant on time.
 You don’t need to worry about anything as long as you are using one-page checkout in your store.